krainboltgreene/intrinsic/README.md

 usage
 -----

-Using the intrinsic library is pretty simple.
+Using the intrinsic library is pretty simple and it works much like [ActiveModel](https://github.com/rails/rails/tree/master/activemodel) or [Virtus](https://github.com/solnic/virtus).
 The basic features are:

   - Getters & Setters for named properties (similar to attr_accessor)